votinginfoproject/quick_feed/README.md

       --dbuser USERNAME     username to connect to the database --dbpass PASSWORD     password to connect to the database --schema SCHEMA_URL   the url to a VIP schema version

+## Running ##
+A successful run takes a while and then exits gracefully and produces have a report_summary.txt file where ever you pointed the reports directory at.
+If things went well, it also produces the feed wherever you pointed the feed output at.
+Check the reports_summary.txt for errors, and see other accompanying error files to see if anything needs to be cleaned up.

+However, more than likely there will be data file errors that prevent a report from being generated.
+See the section below for some of the typical errors.
+In these cases you'll most likely get a stack trace output, and have to use that as your guide to figuring out the type of error you encountered.

+# Kinds of Data file errors
+1. Non-ascii characters.
+The data somewhat frequently has non-ascii characters that kill the feed generation process.
+It'll give you the 0xNN character code, so then you can google the code, find the character, copy it, and then do a search for it and replace it with whatever is appropriate.
+Common non-ascii characters found include: curly single and double quotes and em dashes.
+Referenda might also include things like the Section Mark character.
+2. Files need to be named after the tables they are put into, and also need column names appropriately named as well.
+So far all I can suggest is find a good data set and use it as a guide, unless you want to pick apart the schema from one of the python files (feedconf.py)
+3. Invalid field inputs.
+Some of the schema fields are enums, and while they handily accept an empty string value, if the export has the value NULL, this will fail.
+I'm sure there are many other examples of this.
+4. No election.
+Every import needs an election to base the data off of, so if election.txt/election.csv is missing, this will fail with an obscure error that points to a line in the file trying to read the date from a database cursor/result set.
+5. More than one election.
+Also, there should only be a single election in the feed building stage.
+Fun!
+6. Non-data files in data directory.
+The import is very fragile, and expects all the files in the directory to be part of the import and fails if some are not.